microsoft/onnxruntime/docs/execution-providers/TensorRT-ExecutionProvider.md

 * `ORT_TENSORRT_TACTIC_SOURCES`: Specify the tactics to be used by adding (+) or removing (-) tactics from the default tactic sources (default = all available tactics) e.g. "-CUDNN,+CUBLAS" available keys: "CUBLAS"|"CUBLAS_LT"|"CUDNN"|"EDGE_MASK_CONVOLUTIONS".

 * `ORT_TENSORRT_EXTRA_PLUGIN_LIB_PATHS`: Specify extra TensorRT plugin library paths.
-ORT TRT by default supports any TRT plugins registered in TRT registry in TRT plugin library (i.e. `libnvinfer_plugin.so`).
-Moreover, if user wants to use other TRT plugins that are not in TRT plugin library, for example, FasterTransformer has many TRT plugin implementations for different models, user can specify like this `ORT_TENSORRT_EXTRA_PLUGIN_LIB_PATHS=libvit_plugin.so;libvit_int8_plugin.so`.
+ORT TRT by default supports any TRT plugins registered in TRT registry in TRT plugin library (i.e., `libnvinfer_plugin.so`).
+Moreover, if users want to use other TRT plugins that are not in TRT plugin library, for example, FasterTransformer has many TRT plugin implementations for different models, user can specify like this `ORT_TENSORRT_EXTRA_PLUGIN_LIB_PATHS=libvit_plugin.so;libvit_int8_plugin.so`.

 * `ORT_TENSORRT_PROFILE_MIN_SHAPES`, `ORT_TENSORRT_PROFILE_MAX_SHAPES` and `ORT_TENSORRT_PROFILE_OPT_SHAPES` : Build with dynamic shapes using a profile with the min/max/opt shapes provided.
-The format of the profile shapes is "input_tensor_1:dim_1xdim_2x...,input_tensor_2:dim_3xdim_4x...,..." and these three flags should be all provided in order to enable explict profile shapes feature.
+The format of the profile shapes is "input_tensor_1:dim_1xdim_2x...,input_tensor_2:dim_3xdim_4x...,..." and these three flags should all be provided in order to enable explicit profile shapes feature.
 Check [Explicit shape range for dynamic shape input](#explicit-shape-range-for-dynamic-shape-input) and TRT doc [optimization profiles](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html#opt_profiles) for more details.

 One can override default values by setting environment variables. e.g. on Linux: